-- Aligning our internal policies with certain UN Sustainable Development Goals relating to work and economic growth, climate action, and life below water. - Updating our Code of Ethics to be more focused on Diversity, Equity, and Inclusion (DEI). - Supporting the principles of the Sea Cargo Charter. - Creating a direct reporting line from our environmental compliance audit and training team (SECAT) to our Board of Directors. - Signing the Neptune Declaration on Seafarer Wellbeing and Crew Change. - Committing to responsible ship recycling in accordance with the Hong Kong Convention and conducted in compliance with the IMO Convention for the Safe and Environmentally Sound Recycling of Ships. - Equipping all vessels with appropriate ballast water treatment systems.
+- Signing the Call to Action for Shipping Decarbonization, pledging to offer net zero emission shipping services by 2030, measure carbon intensity and assess climate alignment of our vessels on an annual basis, develop and improve digital and other management tools to measure greenhouse gas emissions from the full supply chain to compare activities and optimize operations. - Our continuing membership in: - The International Seafarers' Welfare and Assistance Network (ISWAN) - The Trident Alliance (Sulphur Enforcement) - Intertanko ESG Working Group - Marine Anti-Corruption Network (MACN) - Aligning our internal policies with certain UN Sustainable Development Goals relating to work and economic growth, climate action, and life below water. - Updating our Code of Ethics supported our Diversity, Equity, and Inclusion (DEI) initiatives. - Supporting the principles of the Sea Cargo Charter. - Creating a direct reporting line from our environmental compliance audit and training team (SECAT) to our Board of Directors. - Signing the Neptune Declaration on Seafarer Wellbeing and Crew Change. - Committing to responsible ship recycling in accordance with the Hong Kong Convention and conducted in compliance with the IMO Convention for the Safe and Environmentally Sound Recycling of Ships. - Equipping all vessels with appropriate ballast water treatment systems.